merchantinresidence/abra-docs/README.md

 Welcome to Abra's developer docs!
 We know that your business needs as a merchant are diverse and we want Abra to work for you, not against you.

-Many of our components are customizable at different levels depending on how much you need to change.
-We'll walk through each level in detail.

 ## Global

+These are global CSS and JavaScript integration points for you to use in your theme.

 ### CSS classes